 The account’s storage credentials are used to read the script, which runs with root privileges on both master and worker nodes; on worker nodes, make it runs before any task is launched on behalf of the application.

 QDS does not check the exit status of the script.
 If software installation fails and it is unsafe to run user applications in this case, you should shut the machine down from the bootstrap script.

-Qubole recommends installing/updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.
+Qubole recommends installing or updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.